Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Privacy, on the other hand, never became obsolete.
 It was a privilege, and he was acutely aware of just how lucky he was to be able to sit at his desk in front of a floor-to-ceiling window and look out into the woods behind the house.
 Right now they were cold and scrabbly with no leaves on the trees and no bluebells carpeting the ground, but that would change.
 And they were still beautiful in their own way.

 He lived a privileged life, really.
 Not an *easy* one - one didn’t become commander of the Royal Navy Spaceborne Service and then Earth’s representative the Interspecies Dominion Security Council just by having a silver spoon in the mouth - but all things considered it hadn’t been a hard one either.
-He had money, a good home, influence…
+He had money, a good home, influence...

-Good friends…
+Good friends...

 *"Patrick?
 You still with me?"*